apache/daffodil-vscode/DEVELOPMENT.md

 Once changes are pushed, you can make pull requests with completed changes back to the main daffodil-vscode branch.
 You can use the contribute drop down to create a pull request back to the main branch.

 ![image](https://github.com/ctc-oss/daffodil-vscode/assets/131286323/76d83f38-d39c-49b3-a872-95cb281f0956)

+### Pull Request Approval and Merge Process

+Once you've created a pull request to the main daffodil-vscode branch, it must go through the Apache Daffodil project's approval process before it can be merged.

+#### Approval Requirements

+**All pull requests require at least two +1 votes (green approvals) from PMC members or committers before they can be merged.** This ensures that changes are properly reviewed and meet the project's quality standards.
+The approvals must come from committers with write access to the repository.

+#### Review Cycle

+The review process typically follows this workflow:

+1. **Submit Pull Request**: Create your PR with your proposed changes to the main branch
+2. **Reviewer Feedback**: PMC members, committers, and other contributors will review your code and provide feedback
+3. **Address Feedback**: Add new commits to address review comments
+   - **Important**: Do not squash previously reviewed commits during the review cycle
+   - Each review iteration should involve a separate, distinct commit to preserve the review commentary
+   - The pull request will automatically update with new commits pushed to your branch
+4. **Approval**: Once reviewers are satisfied, they will provide +1 votes (approvals)
+5. **Merge**: After receiving at least two +1 votes from PMC members or committers, your PR is ready to be merged. **Squash all of your commits on your branch into one commit** before the final merge, as our PR pipeline has a check that only allows for PRs with a single commit

+#### Merging Process

+Only committers with merged GitHub and ASF (Apache Software Foundation) accounts have the authority to merge pull requests.

+**Merge Method**: When merging, committers must:
+- Click the "Merge pull request" dropdown
+- Select **"Rebase and merge"**
+- Do **not** use "Squash and merge" or "Create a merge commit"

+This maintains a clean, linear commit history while preserving individual commits from the pull request.

+#### Post-Merge Actions

+After a pull request is merged, the committer who performed the merge should mark the associated GitHub issue as "Closed" and/or move it to the appropriate project board status.

+#### Before Starting Work

+To signal to the community that you are actively working on an issue and avoid duplicate efforts:
+- **Assign the GitHub issue to yourself** before beginning development
+- Add a comment on the issue to let others know you're working on it
+- If the issue is part of a milestone project board, move it to "In Progress"

+#### Additional Resources

+The [Apache Daffodil Code Contributor Workflow](https://cwiki.apache.org/confluence/display/DAFFODIL/Code+Contributor+Workflow) documentation provides additional context about the broader Apache Daffodil contribution process.
+While the daffodil-vscode workflow is similar in many respects, there are some differences specific to this project, such as the merge method and commit requirements described above.

 ### Opening the Repository in VSCode